Completing a Single Works Order

 If the quantity being completed is the total quantity outstanding, or you have selected to ‘Complete Regardless of Quantity’, the system calculates the costs based on the following formula:

-The above formula is processed for Materials, Tooling, Subcontract, Machine, Labour, and Setup (replacing the XXXX).
+The above formula is processed for Materials, Tooling, Subcontract, Machine, Labour, Setup and Miscellaneous costs (replacing the XXXX).

 Those costs are added together and divided by the quantity being completed to get the unit cost.

-Depending on your works order settings, you can choose to backflush components.
+Depending on the works order settings, you can choose to backflush components.
 To backflush components, select the ‘Single Level’ option underneath the backflushing section.

 A grid will display, detailing the components on the works order, with the quantity required to be backflushed to complete the quantity specified in the ‘Completion Qty’ field.